DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 You will get more features from our software than you will from many commercial DCC controllers, with the hardware components able to be purchased at a fraction of the price of these commercial systems.

-At the moment, we don't offer ready-to-run solutions, but may do so in partnership with resellers down the track, so for the moment a willingness to do some DIY is required.
+At the moment, we don't offer our own ready-to-run solutions, but may do so in partnership with more resellers down the track, so for the moment a willingness to do some DIY is required.
+There is currently one option we know of in the UK who may be able to help you with this.
+See :doc:`/projects/railsnail-bluetooth` for details.

 The only things we can't help you with are the layout and the DCC equiped locos!